What Is Amazon CloudTrail? - Amazon CloudTrail

 Amazon CloudTrail is an Amazon service that helps you enable operational and risk auditing, governance, and compliance of your Amazon account.
 Actions taken by a user, role, or an Amazon service are recorded as events in CloudTrail.
 Events include actions taken in the Amazon Web Services Management Console, Amazon Command Line Interface, and Amazon SDKs and APIs.

-You can integrate CloudTrail into applications using the API, automate trail creation for your organization, check the status of event data stores and trails you create, and control how users view CloudTrail events.
+You can integrate CloudTrail into applications using the API, automate trail creation for your organization, check the status of trails you create, and control how users view CloudTrail events.